zouyang1026/SeattleVisProjects/happy place/README.md

 ## Final Infographic

-The final visualization captures the emotional narratives associated with each place and is represented by the Circle Packing diagram.
+The final visualization captures the emotional narratives associated with each place and is represented by the treemap.

 ![Happy Places Infographic](https://github.com/zouyang1026/SeattleVisProjects/raw/main/happy%20place/img/p4.png)